Liang-guo-du/DualSPHysics_wiki/SPH-formulation.md

 <img src="https://i.imgur.com/UiKDdyy.png"/> (34)
 </p>

 Finally, the boundary particles within the rigid body are moved by integrating Eq.
 34 in time.
 The works of [Monaghan et al., 2003] and [Monaghan, 2005] show that this technique conserves both linear and angular momentum.
 [Bouscasse et al., 2013] presented successful validations of nonlinear water wave interaction with floating bodies in SPH comparing with experimental data from [Hadzić et al., 2005] that includes deformations in the free-surface due to the presence of floating boxes and the movement of those objects during the experiment (heave, surge and roll displacements).
 Several validations using DualSPHysics are performed in [Canelas et al., 2015] that analyse the buoyancy-driven motion with solid objects larger than the smallest flow scales and with various densities.
 They compared SPH numerical results with analytical solutions, with other numerical methods [Fekken, 2004] and with experimental measurements.

 ### Wave Generation

-Wave generation is included in this version of DualSPHysics, for long-crested waves only.
+Wave generation is included in this version of DualSPHysics, which includes piston- and flap-type long-crested wave generation.
 In this way, the numerical model can be used to simulate a physical wave flume.
-Both regular and random waves can be generated.
+Both monochromatic (regular) and random waves can be generated.
+Second-order correction for bound long waves (sub-harmonics) is implemented for random waves with piston-type wave maker only.
+For regular waves, second-order correction (super-harmonics) is implemented for both piston- and flap-type wavemaker.
 The following sections refer only to the piston-type wavemaker.

-First order wave generation
+#### First order wave generation

 The Biesel transfer functions express the relation between wave amplitude and wavemaker displacement [Biesel and Suquet, 1951], under the assumption of